betty-cracker-recipes/BC-Recipes/BC-Recipes/README.md

  ```

  Once all these steps are complete you will need to open the Git Bash Terminal and run the following commands:
+ Since the site is crawled based off the URL all documents must be updated and pushed to the gh-pages live branch, otherwise they will not be added to the search feature.

  1. Enter the site folder:
   ```
   cd "C:\Users\Jessica\Desktop\BC-Recipes"